 Bigger and Heavier Implants: Is it Really Better?

-With the various breast implant options available to women, it is becoming more challenging to select the appropriate implant size for breast augmentation.
+With the various breast implant options available to women, it is becoming more challenging to select the appropriate breast augmentation implant size.
 Despite different methods to determine the correct size, the following reasons influence women to go for bigger implants:

 - Recommended or advised by friends and colleagues